openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 Caveats
 -------

-* release early, release often: not everything is perfect yet
 * BGP implementation not written for compliancy

-  - the BaGPipe-BGP service does not listen for incoming BGP connections
+  - the BaGPipe-BGP service does not listen for incoming BGP connections (using a BGP route reflector is required to interconnect bagpipe-bgp instance together, typically using passive mode for BGP peerings)

-  - the state machine, in particular retry timers is possibly not fully compliant yet
+  - the state machine, in particular retry timers is possibly not fully compliant

   - however, interop testing has been done with a fair amount of implementations

-* MPLS-over-GRE is supported for IP VPNs, but is not yet standard (OpenVSwitch currently does MPLS-o-Ethernet-o-GRE and not MPLS-o-GRE)
+* standard MPLS-over-GRE, interoperating with routers, requires OVS >= 2.8 (previous OpenVSwitch releases do MPLS-o-Ethernet-o-GRE and not MPLS-o-GRE)

 .. _sample configuration: http://git.openstack.org/cgit/openstack/networking-bagpipe/tree/samples/gobgp.conf